This article is a revised and updated version of a post originally published in June 2017.

 Taking on a caring role can result in a sharp reduction in household income, especially when the carer is forced to leave work, or reduce their hours to care for someone.
 The fall in income can be particularly steep if the carer is looking after a partner who has also left work as a result of illness or disability.

-While a growing number of people provide unpaid care, freezes on most working age benefits, including Carer’s Allowance, means that carers are seeing no increase in their welfare payments, leaving them without the scope to manage rising costs.
+While a growing number of people provide unpaid care, a modest increase in Carer’s Allowance (now £64.80) is leaving carers with little scope to manage rising costs.

 Of those who are struggling to make ends meet:

-- Almost two thirds (64%) cut back on seeing friends and family to cope.
+- Nearly two-thirds (61%) cut back on seeing friends and family to cope.

 Welfare reform, including changes to disability benefits, may affect eligibility for Carer’s Allowance.
 For example, should the person being cared for currently claim Disability Living Allowance (DLA), but is deemed ineligible after reassessment for Personal Independence Payment (PIP), then the carer will no longer be eligible for Carer’s Allowance.
 A new mitigation scheme means that carers who suffer loss will receive a supplementary payment to cover the financial loss for a period of one year.